schwa/MetalCompilerPlugin/README.md

 This project also shows how to create a ["_Pure-Metal target_"](#pure-metal-targets) that can be used to contain your Metal source code and header files.

 [^1]: Prior to Swift Package Manager 5.3 it was impossible to process Metal files at all.
-Version 5.3 added the capability process resources.
+Version 5.3 added the capability to process resources, including Metal files.
 Somewhere between versions 5.3 and 5.7 Swift Package Manager gained the ability to transparently compile all Metal files in a package.

 ## Usage